Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 My workflow for writing this JIT compiler was the following:

-1. Inspect some assembly emitted from Rust, to learn how to implement the instruction.
+1. Inspect some assembly emitted from Rust, to learn how to implement the operation.
-2. Write its assembly to a temporary file.
+2. Write assembly to a temporary file.
 3. Assemble and disassemble the assembly to get the machine code, using `nasm test.s -felf64 && objdump -M intel -d test.o`
 4. Copy the hexadecimal output to my JIT source code.
-5. Test it, go back to step 2 if failed.
+5. Test it, go back to step 2 if didn't work.

 This workflow is not so bad, at least I don't need to read Intel's documentation to discover how to encode the instructions.
 Well...
 I still need